FarhanMhd1242/Word-Recognition/README.md

  **Functionalities**
  * You can Train a new word live.
  * You can perforn Testing on the already trained words.
+ * Words that are already trained:
+   * apple
+   * ball
+   * cat
+   * dog
+   * zero
+   * one
+   * two
+   * three

+**Instruction to run the project**
+ * first download Word_Recognition.zip file and extract it
+ * now you will get the project file of visual studio
+ * open it with visual studio.
+ * go to debug section and press start without debugging or press Ctrl+F5 to run the project

  **Applications**
  * Voice based game controller.